Docs

 The definition of tripsBooked in the schema

-Type the following in the left panel:
+Type the following subscription in the left panel:

 Test your subscription with GraphQL Playground